whereisdaniru/EWU-CSCD371-2019-Fall/README.md

 1. Implement the `ISampleData.People` property to return all the items in `People.csv` as `Person` objects

 - Use `ISampleData.CsvRows` as the source of the data.
+- Sort the list by State, City, Zip.
+(Sort the addresses first then select).
 - Be sure that `Person.Address` is also populated.
 - Adding null validation to all the `Person` and `Address` properties is **optional**.
 - Consider using `ISampleData.CsvRows` in your test to verify your results.